Outdoor Food Safety for Any Summer Event

 Alternative Foods to Pack

-Examples of convenient foods to pack that don’t require refrigeration are:
+Convenient foods that don’t require refrigeration include:

 • Trail mix with nuts